zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 Each SIP message in the call flow has corresponding details, indicating what was contained in the SIP message.

+Selecting the SIP event for any SIP message will bring more details for that event into view in the right-hand side bar.

 For more information on SIP messages, see [Direct Routing protocols](direct-routing-protocols-sip.md).

 ## Troubleshooting with the SIP call flow